Applying for a Panama Specialty Sugar Certificate

 To apply for a specialty sugar certificate, fax, email, or courier the following information:

-- A statement of the anticipated country of origin and quantity of specialty sugar(s) to be imported
+- A statement of Panama being the country of origin and quantity of specialty sugar(s) to be imported.

 Applications may be submitted three ways: